moowahaha/TennisScoreKata/README.txt

 The basic principle to calculate a tennis score.
 Easy.

 The game is turn based.
-Player one goes first, then player two repeat until there is a winner.
+Player one goes first, then player two.
+Repeat until there is a winner.

 At any time, you can check the score, it should be after a point has been assigned.